sristiM123/NoRansom_System/README.md

 # RansomGuard_System

 A lightweight, behavior-based ransomware detection system for IoT and edge environments.
-It detects ransomware by correlating short bursts of abnormal filesystem activity — high-entropy writes, rename storms, mass deletion — rather than relying on signatures or machine learning.
+It detects ransomware by correlating short bursts of abnormal filesystem activity, high-entropy writes, rename storms, mass deletion, rather than relying on signatures or machine learning.

 ## What problem it solves